Main navigation

 ECS requires that many connections to computing resources be secure connections, connections that put your account password and data that are transferred in a form that cannot be read by someone tapping into the line.
-Your connection to the mail server, to use Remote Desktop, and to transfer files all require a secure connection.
+Your connection to use Remote Desktop, transfer files, and connect to certain resources files all require a secure connection.

 Connecting from the Outside